Andrew Tagg. Hair tourniquets, Don't Forget the Bubbles, 2017. Available at:

 What are the risks of leaving them alone?

-Prolonged ischaemia and tissue necrosis leading to auto-amputation has been widely reported.
+Prolonged ischaemia and tissue necrosis leading to auto-amputation have been widely reported.

 How can you get rid of them?

-In order to restore circulation to the encircled appendage the tourniquet needs to be completely removed.
+In order to restore circulation to the encircled appendage, the tourniquet needs to be completely removed.
 Sometimes this can be done in the emergency department but if there is any doubt as to whether any remains then the child should be taken to theatre.
-Here the surgeon usually makes a longitudinal incision down to bone ( at 3, 6 or 9 o’clock) to ensure complete removal.
+Here the surgeon usually makes a longitudinal incision down to the bone ( at 3, 6, or 9 o’clock) to ensure complete removal.
 In the case of penile strangulation then the specialist will have to (carefully) cut down between corpus spongiosum and cavernosum.
-Take look a this Trick of the Trade from Academic Life in Emergency Medicine that suggests using a cutting needle rather than scalpel.
+Take look at this Trick of the Trade from Academic Life in Emergency Medicine that suggests using a cutting needle rather than a scalpel.

 Rather than unwind, or incise, there is another option – depilatory cream.

 They work by breaking down the keratin in hair, and thus will not work if the tourniquet is caused by a thread.
-Applying a small amount to the groove cut by hair for around ten minutes is followed by a gentle wash in warm water followed by almost immediate resolution of symptoms.
-Of course those cases in the literature are victims of positive reporting (who is going to submit a case report to a journal when the technique hasn’t worked?) but it is a painless methods to try.
+Applying a small amount to the groove cut by the hair for around ten minutes is followed by a gentle wash in warm water.
+This leads to immediate resolution of symptoms.
+Of course, those cases in the literature are victims of positive reporting (who is going to submit a case report to a journal when the technique hasn’t worked?) but it is a painless method to try.
 Finding depilatory cream in the emergency department is another matter.
 Toothed forceps are often just sharp enough to slide under the hair tourniquet and strong enough to break the offending strand.
 Once circumferential skin breakdown has occurred though these things really can become difficult to be confident you have removed completely, especially if the tourniquet is blonde.